 Webbed Union

 The problems posed by a true zero dead-volume union [Figure 13] & [Figure 14] are solved by the kind of union most manufacturers term a ZDV.
-Although the two pieces of tubing do not butt directly together, these unions come closest to providing a reliable zero dead-volume connection.
+Although the two pieces of tubing do not butt directly together, these unions come closest

 Figure 13: Dead-volume occurring in a true zero dead-volume union.